nawabahmadreshi/documentation/pages/features/text-me-the-app-page.md

 ## Using liquid tags to access link data

-You can access almost any value of your link's data dictionary by using liquid tags.
+You can access almost any value of your link's parameters by using liquid tags.
 The customization options are only limited to your imagination.

 - The tag **{% raw %}{{ link }}{% endraw %}** is replaced with your Branch link
 - **{% raw %}{{ link.channel }}{% endraw %}** and **{% raw %}{{ link.campaign }}{% endraw %}** output the channel and campaign, if these were set when creating the link.